thijmen38/Earthy-Group2/docs/design.md

 *Adaptation to different modules*
 <div style="text-align: justify">
 As mentioned earlier, all domes are the scaled versions of the smaller dome, so all the elliptical arches of these modules which form the interlocking ribs are scaled versions or the smallest arch.
-Therefore, they all have a common centre.
+Therefore, they all have a common center.
 The tool is designed to fit the smallest module and can be expanded to the largest module by increasing the length of the supporting rod.
 </div>

 ## Adobe 2.0 ##